abuehl/docs/recommendations-for-using-modules.md

 More but smaller modules provider faster rebilds when something changes.

+Don't be afraid of occasionally having a module with just one or two classes.
+That's fine.

 ### Only use partitions if you really must

 Partitions provide the advantage, that you can forward declare classes